MST currently operates three British-built eleven metre expedition yachts, Bright Star, Eastern Star and Guiding Star.

 MST purchased Bright Star at the end of 2018 and after a refit she was brought into use in April 2019.

 Bright Star has proved herself a tough and reliable vessel, as well as a comfortable and easy to sail platform for teaching and learning.
 Bright Star is primarily used for our youth sailing voyages, as well as for RYA training courses.

-Eastern Star of Revelation is our new expedition and racing yacht.
+Eastern Star of Revelation and Guiding Star of Revelation are our expedition and racing yachts.